 - Pinched nerves.
 Back injuries can also lead to pinched nerves or a variety of other lower back pain issues.

 - Spinal cord injuries.
-A spinal cord injury is arguably the most severe back injury that you could experience.
+A Spinal Cord Injury is arguably the most severe back injury that you could experience.
 Spinal cord injuries can lead to full or partial paralysis and permanently impact your motor function and sensation.

-While these injuries are the most extreme, any back injury is serious.
+While the injuries are the most extreme, any back injury is serious.
 Be sure to see and doctor as soon as possible after the incident even if you do not believe that your injury is severe enough to warrant medical involvement.
 With the back and spine, some injuries can be dormant for hours or even days.

 Common Causes of Back Injuries

 Any extreme and sudden impact on your back can cause a back injury.
 Even sudden movement can injure your back in certain situations.
 People above the age of 65 are often at a higher risk for back injuries because their bones are usually not as strong.
 Some of the more common causes of back injuries are: